darrylwest/priority-job-queue/README.md

 * simple-loop.js : shows how to construct a single job, add it to the queue and start the queue.
 * multi-jobs.js : shows how jobs are sorted and run by priority
 * recurring-jobs.js : shows how to schedule jobs that run continuously
+* delayed-start.js : shows how to add a job scheduled to run at some time in the future

 ## Tests